keltia/octopress/source/_posts/2014-09-15-new-releases-of-calife-and-books-utils.md

 ### Calife

 I just issued release 3.0.4 of [Calife](https://www.keltia.net/programs/calife/).
 Please test.
-You can find it on my [Bitbucket](https://bitbucket.org/keltia/calife/downloads) or [Github](https://github.com/keltia/calife/releases) repositories.
-There is a `fingerprints` file signed with my GPG key.
-Please, check the signature before using the files.

-I just issued release 3.0.4 of [Calife](https://www.keltia.net/programs/calife/).
-Please test.
 You can find it on my [Bitbucket](https://bitbucket.org/keltia/calife/downloads) or [Gibhub](https://github.com/keltia/calife/releases) repositories.
 There is a `fingerprints` file signed with my GPG key.
 Please, check the signature before using the files.
 BTW, the GPG key is [here](https://www.keltia.net/keys/8BE879B028731E1C.asc)

 I added the `%group` syntax in addition to the current `@group` one.
 It also uses a more secure `memzero(3)` routine.
 It is also in the FreeBSD ports tree.